Giving Day

 Two years ago, when my city launched its flag football program, Coach Petties encouraged me to join.
 At first, I said I’d play only if I could be the quarterback, but he reminded me that I’d play wherever the team needed me.
 I decided to give it a try, and I did end up becoming the quarterback.
 Taking that leap was one of the best choices I’ve made, because football has become a sport I truly love.

-Cedar Grove Middle High School
+Tottenville High School

-High School: Cedar Grove Middle High School
+High School: Tottenville High School

 Bio: